elastic/connectors/docs/DEVELOPING.md

 The number of retry attempts after failed request to Oracle Database.
 Default value is `3`.

+ℹ️ Default values exist for end-to-end testing only.

 ### Setup for a secured connection with Oracle
  - User needs to install the Oracle service on the system where the connector is running.
  - Set the `oracle_home` parameter to the location of your Oracle home directory.
 If configuration files are not at the default location, set `wallet_configuration_path` parameter.